younes-alturkey/py-chat-app/README.md

 - Be in the `root directory`
 - Run `sqlite3 app.db`
 - SQL Query `SELECT * FROM HISTORY;` to see saved chats

+To run with Docker
+- Run `docker-compose up -d`